pgeu/pgeu-system/docs/confreg/configuring.md

 : An URL pointing to a picture promoting this event, which will be used on the main website.
 If left blank a default (or random) picture will be used.
-Picture must have an aspect ratio of 2.3, but wil lotherwise be reasonably sized to fit the screen of the visitors.
+Picture must have an aspect ratio of 2.3, but will otherwise be reasonably sized to fit the screen of the visitors.

-Dont't post tweet before/after
+Don't post tweet before/after
 : A timestamp (00:00 - 24:00) indicating during which period tweets
 can be posted.
 If a tweet is queued outside this window, it will be posted once the window is entered.